-In order for the StarSeeker to accurately point to objects in the sky, it must first be aligned to known positions in the sky.
+In order for the LCM to accurately point to objects in the sky, it must first be aligned to known positions (stars) in the sky.
 With this information, the telescope can create a model of the sky, which it uses to locate any object with known coordinates.
-There are many ways to align the StarSeeker with the sky depending on what information the user is able to provide.
-All methods require you to enter your current date, time and city to create an accurate model of the sky.
-With SkyAlign simply point the telescope to any three bright celestial objects to accurately align the telescope with the sky.
-Auto Two-Star Align will ask the user to choose and center the first alignment star, then the StarSeeker will automatically select and slew to a second star for alignment.
-Two-Star Alignment requires the user to identify and manually slew the telescope to the two alignment stars.
-One-Star Align requires you to align to just one known star.
-Although not as accurate as the other alignment methods, One-Star Align is the quickest way to find and track bright planets and objects in Altazimuth mode.
-Finally, Solar System Align will display a list of visible daytime objects (planets and the moon) available to align the telescope.
+There are many ways to align the LCM with the sky depending on what information the user is able to provide: SkyAlign uses your current date, time and city to create an accurate model of the sky.
+Then the user can simply point the telescope to any three bright celestial objects to accurately align the telescope with the sky.
+Auto Two-Star Align will ask the user to choose and center the first alignment star, then the LCM will automatically select and slew to a second star for alignment.
+Two-Star Align is the same as Two-Star Align however only requires you to align to one known star.
+Although not as accurate as the other alignment methods, One-Star Align will display a list of visible daytime objects (planets and the moon) available to align the telescope.
 Each alignment method is discussed in detail below.